-The remuneration payable to the Directors in their positions as such is according to the same scheme as the one described in section 4.6.7 of this report and the one applied in the financial year 2018.
+The remuneration payable to the Directors in their positions as such is according to the same scheme as the one described in section 4.6.7 of this report and the one applied in previous financial years.

-In this respect, as explained in the previous section 4.6.7 the Executive Chairman waived payment of €240,000, as Chairman of the Board of Directors, and €80,000 as Chairman of the Executive Committee.
+In this respect, as explained in the previous section 4.6.8, the Executive Chairman waived payment of €240,000, as Chairman of the Board of Directors, and €80,000 as Chairman of the Executive Committee.

-External Directors also receive the remuneration to which they are entitled for belonging to certain Management Decision-Making Bodies of some Subsidiaries and affiliates of Telefónica.
+Non-Executive Directors also receive the remuneration to which they are entitled for belonging to certain Management Decision-Making Bodies of some Subsidiaries and affiliates of Telefónica.

-According to the foregoing, the aggregate remuneration for the items in 2019 was as follows:
+According to the foregoing, the aggregate remuneration for the items in 2020 was as follows: